MarcoHassan/Financial-Risk-Management/README.md

 This is the reason why we turned to **Extreme Value Theory** and the heavy tail modelling in the next part.

+# Part 2

+Using GARCH, the risk manager models the entire distribution of the returns.
+The MLestimation of the GARCH parameters, maximize consequently the likelihood of getting the observed returns distribution based on the assumption of GARCH-model-returns.
+Under the specification of t-distribution innovation terms and asymmetric GARCH model it is then possible to get return’s density functions with fat tails and to get reasonable estimators for the various risk-measures.

+In contrast to the GARCH approach, EVT does not aim at modelling the entire distribution of returns, but as its name suggest – extreme value theory – it focus just on the tail modelling.
+This key feature of EVT makes it valuable for risk managers as it gives the right theoretical framework to model the tail risk despite a low number of observations.